Spectacular waterfalls starting just 2km from Tung Chung MTR station.

 - Beauty/fun: 9.5/10.
 One of the most spectacular stream hikes available in Hong Kong.
 Pools to dip into.
 The red walls on the top.
 Being able to see from the top of the highest waterfall.
 A must.

-- Difficulty: Variable 5.5-9/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): Variable 5.5-9/10.
 Road, initial simple stream hike, after the big pool requires some rock scrambling.
 If completely dry it is OK, but wet some of the rocky parts can get really dangerous.
 Only two main possible exits: start or go up to the main Lantau trail through different routes.

 - A bit more than 3km to the stream, couple more at least within.
 Then you can either trace back your steps or continue up through a treacherous path.